 The purpose of the urban patrol is to identify obvious structural problems and hazards.
 This cycle consists of a simple visual inspection of every applicable overhead, underground and streetlight facility in rural areas.
 Under agreement of interpretation with Commission Staff, "urban" is defined as incorporated areas (GO 165 defined "urban" as those areas with 1000 persons or more per square mile).
 GO 165 defines a "patrol" as a "simple visual inspection, of applicable utility equipment and structures that is designed to identify obvious structural problems and hazards."
-When Patrols have been completed, any identified structural problems and hazards are recorded in SAP.
+When patrols have been completed, any identified structural problems and hazards are recorded in SAP.
+This is a one-year inspection cycle.